rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 setup is not as required.
 However, one could "fix" such a set by first removing all the CEs of such a set.
 Likewise, a single pre-existing CE that does not match the set's index-based id could be removed.
 In Both cases one would treat such a set as if it had an empty CSS.

-Note however that it stands to reason whether or not it would be better to simply reject any malformed input setup.
+Despite that it stands to reason whether or not it would be better to reject a malformed input setup.